antonlukin/tonski-access/README.md

 This proxy that encrypts the traffic between client and server, preventing MIT-type attacks on this section of the traffic exchange.
 At the moment, the proxy uses the public node `http://in1.ton.org:8080`.
 In the future, traffic will be proxied on the same server where nginx is installed

 **The server does not collect any user data.**

-## TON sites mirror
-Mirroring traffic from the internal TON network to the external Internet using nginx.
-All domains like `example.ton` have aliases like `example.tonxy.pro` available on the public Internet.

-At the moment, the proxy uses the public node `http://in1.ton.org:8080`.
-Proxied `GET` and `HEAD` requests are cached for 10 minutes.
-All cookies are deleted.
-The server also tries to replace all links like `http://*.ton` with `https://*.tonxy.pro` in order to allow the user to navigate between pages and sites.

-**The server does not collect any user data.**

-Take a look at the actual `/nginx.conf` to better understand the mirroring process.